 However, coaching and managing was only part-time work and Van Norman found himself in the blossoming movie theater business.
 Today, there are no movie theaters in Mansfield, but Van Norman gets the credit for showing the first “talkie” in Mansfield, though there are no records naming that first movie.

 Before 1888, many of the theatrical productions in Mansfield were held in the third floor of the bank block.
-Between 1888 and 1889, the Opera House was built on the Northeast corner of the corner of Main and Wellsboro Streets.
+Between 1888 and 1889, the Opera House was built on the Northeast corner of Main and Wellsboro Streets.
 The same space was called the Allen Block, and owned by Prof. Fordyce Allen and used for the Orphan’s School and various other ventures, including briefly housing the local library.
 Van Norman began his career as an usher at the Opera House while attending Mansfield Normal School.
 The Opera House provided space for performing arts and showed the town its first motion picture.
 The Opera House burned in 1913.
 The present building houses several businesses and has apartments upstairs.

 Van Norman would later become the pianist at a new venue called the Theatorium.
 The theater was built by Ed Saks and Charles Miller in 1907 on Hoarde Alley.
 His obituary notes that the theater was started in a barn.
 Van Norman was eventually able to purchase the theater and ran it until it, too, burned in 1916.